-“By working with the dental team at Plymouth University Peninsula Schools of Medicine and Dentistry we are able to provide our medics with dental advice useful for dealing with unforeseen emergencies and trauma.”
+“By working with the dental team at University of Plymouth's Faculty of Medicine and Dentistry we are able to provide our medics with dental advice useful for dealing with unforeseen emergencies and trauma.”

 BASMU medics spend five days with the dental team at PU PSMD.
 In that time they cover issues such as: cross infection; the oral cavity (which includes examining patients and each other); preventive dentistry; temporary dressings; pain assessment; diagnosis; when to refer a patient on; radiography; photography; managing spreading infections and dental trauma.